-Researches show that home visits help with both academic and behavioral performance.
-The overall goal of home visiting is to help strengthen relationships between parents and teachers.
+Research has shown that home visits help with both academic and behavioral performance.
+The overall goal of home visiting is to help strengthen relationships between parents, teachers, and students.
 Home visiting programs are an effective way for teachers to get parents involved in their child's education and to let parents and children know how much they care.
-Therefore, OSS encourages teachers to visit their students at their homes.
+Therefore, OSES encourages teachers to visit their students at their homes.